 As with any surgical procedure, there are risks involved with kyphoplasty.
 These risks include potential infection, worsening of back pain, bleeding, nerve damage, allergic reaction, and other complications.
 For more information on risks and complications, speak to your provider.

-Currently, we have two surgeons on staff who perform kyphoplasty procedures.
+Currently, we have four surgeons on staff who perform kyphoplasty procedures.

 Learn More About

 Dr. Chad E. Campion

 Dr. John Dockery